ramnauth/ramnauth.github.io/_posts/2018-07-15-introduction.md

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.
 description: >
-  A page introducing MIT Media Lab's Scratch and its purpose for beginning programmers.
+   A general introduction to MIT Media Lab's Scratch for beginning programmers.

 # (Optional) Link to an image that represents your blog post.
 # The aspect ratio should be ~16:9.